Free Domestic Shipping on Orders Over $200

 How to Get Started Playing Hickory Golf

-By Brady Harvey 5 min read
+By Brad Harvey 7 min read

 I get this question more than any other: "I want to try hickory golf, but where do I even start?"
 Good news.
 If you're wondering how to start playing hickory golf, it's simpler than you think, and the hickory community is one of the most welcoming groups in all of golf.
 I've been coaching golfers for 24 years, and I can tell you that picking up a hickory club for the first time will change the way you think about this game.